Connic

 Authenticate with your Connic project using an API key.

-Start a local testing session with hot-reload.
-Changes sync in 2-5 seconds.
+Start a cloud dev runner with hot-reload.
+Local edits sync in 2-5 seconds.

 Validate your project configuration and preview all agents and tools.